VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 The Role of Exercise Physiologists

-Improving VO2max isn’t just about working harder; it’s about working smarter and this is where Exercise Physiologists come in.
+Improving VO2max isn’t just about working harder; it’s about working smarter, and this is where Exercise Physiologists come in.
 Through understanding the body’s responses to exercise, Exercise Physiologists can design personalised programs to enhance your VO2max safely and effectively.

 Benefits of Working with an Exercise Physiologist: